Skip to content

 You may be interested to read

-This Alert is based on: NIHR Global Research Health Unit on Global Surgery.
+This summary is based on: NIHR Global Research Health Unit on Global Surgery.
 Reducing surgical site infections in low-income and middle-income countries (FALCON): a pragmatic, multicentre, stratified, randomised controlled trial.
 Lancet 2021;398:1687-1699

 The website of the NIHR Global Health Research Unit on NIHR Global Health Research Unit on Global Surgery has information about ongoing trials addressing surgical safety worldwide